The conjugacy problem for UPG elements of $Out(F_n)$: Abstract

 \section{Abstract}

-$\Out(\f):=\Aut(\f)/\Inn(\f)$ denotes the outer automorphism group of the rank $n$ free group $F_n$.
-An element $\phi$ of $\Out(\f)$ is {\it polynomially growing} if the word lengths of conjugacy classes in $\f$ grow at most polynomially under iteration by $\phi$.
-We restrict attention to the subset $\upg(\f)$ of $\Out(\f)$ consisting of polynomially growing elements whose action on $H_1(\f, \Z)$ is unipotent.
-In particular, if $\phi$ is polynomially growing and acts trivially on $H_1(\f,\Z_3)$ then $\phi$ is in $\upg(\f)$ and also every polynomially growing element of $\Out(\f)$ has a positive power that is in $\upg(\f)$.
-In this paper we solve the conjugacy problem for $\upg(\f)$.
-Specifically we construct an algorithm that takes as input $\phi, \psi\in\upg(\f)$ and outputs {\tt YES} or {\tt NO} depending on whether or not there is $\theta\in\Out(\f)$ such that $\psi=\theta\phi\theta^{-1}$.
-Further, if {\tt YES} then such a $\theta$ is produced.
+An element $\phi$ of the outer automorphism group $\Out(\f)$ of the rank $n$ free group $F_n$ is {\it polynomially growing} if the word lengths of conjugacy classes in $\f$ grow at most polynomially under iteration by $\phi$.
+It is {\it unipotent} if additionally its action on the first homology of $\f$ with integer coefficients is unipotent.
+In particular, if $\phi$ is polynomially growing and acts trivially on first homology with coefficients the integers mod 3 then $\phi$ is unipotent and also every polynomially growing element has a positive power that is unipotent.
+We solve the conjugacy problem in $\Out(\f)$ for the subset of unipotent elements.
+Specifically, there is an algorithm that decides if two such are conjugate in $\Out(\f)$.